Recruiting 101 for HS Divers

 Don’t dive in college if you don’t love diving – Your club and HS coaches will love you no matter what you do in college as a diver.
 You’re not diving for them, or your parents, or your friends.
 Dive for yourself and yourself only.

 Don’t pick a school based solely on diving – While we wish every athlete have the storybook ending to win a championship their senior year, not every career ends that way.
-Some end due to illness or injury, some end due to academic workload, some end because of burnout and falling out of love with the sport, some end due to budget cuts from the athletic department...there are a number of reasons that your diving career might not make it all 4 years your eligibility.
-Pick a school that you will enjoy being at even if you weren't on the diving team.
+Some end due to illness or injury, some end due to academic workload, some end because of burnout and falling out of love with the sport, some end due to budget cuts from the athletic department...there are a number of reasons that your diving career might not make it all 4 years of your eligibility.
+Pick a school that you will enjoy and trive at, even if you weren't on the diving team.

 Don’t pick a school based solely on the coach – There’s a lot of movement in college coaching.
 The coach you have when you start college might not be the coach you have when you finish.
 The coach that recruits you to a school and gets you to commit might not even be there by the time you get there.
 Coaches change jobs often.
 Make sure you like everything else about the school and program, not just the coach.